Independent assurance report.

 - Examination of the relevant documentation regarding pinpointing and prioritization of sustainability topics, CR categories and identified stakeholder expectations at Group Headquarters level and at the level of selected international subsidiaries;

-- Survey of selected departments and acquiring of evidence on randomly selected projects in relation to sustainability and stakeholder management that additionally show that the AA1000 AccountAbility Principles are accounted for in the organization.
+- Inquiries of selected departments with a focus on the employees and suppliers stakeholders and acquisition of sample evidence from selected projects relating to sustainability and stakeholder management that serves as additional proof that the AA1000 AccountAbility Principles are being observed in the organization.

-In connection with the sustainability information in the CR report marked with , we have conducted, among others, the following audit procedures:
+In connection with the sustainability information in the CR Report marked with , we have conducted, among others, the following review procedures: